Dr John McGrath is an Irish guitarist, educator and writer based in London.

-McGrath has authored a book with Routledge entitled, Samuel Beckett, Repetition and Modern Music (2018) (which has received positive reviews in The Wire, Music & Letters and Burning Ambulance), writes regularly on music, and is a Lecturer in Music at University of Surrey where he is also Deputy Director of the International Guitar Research Centre (IGRC) and Head of Performance.
+McGrath has authored a monographj with Routledge entitled, Samuel Beckett, Repetition and Modern Music (2018) (which has received positive reviews in The Wire, Music & Letters and Burning Ambulance), writes regularly on music, and is a Senior Lecturer in Music at University of Surrey where he is also Deputy Director of the International Guitar Research Centre (IGRC) and Head of Performance.
 Other recent publications investigate the transmedial work of Laurie Anderson and David Lynch in addition to popular music and digital aesthetics.
 In 2014, John was awarded a PhD in music from University of Liverpool, which was funded by the Arts & Humanities Research Council.
 John is a Fellow of the Higher Education Academy and a consultant for guitar pedagogy on Learn to Play: Computational Assessment of Musical Playability for Users' Practice (AHRC).
-He is currently co-editing the collection 21st Century Guitar for Bloomsbury.
+He is co-editor of the collection 21st Century Guitar for Bloomsbury.

 "McGrath is like a jeweler, crafting small but perfectly formed pieces that tempt you to pick them up and hold them to the light, just to get a better glance."